FidelusAleksander/ghcertified/content/questions/actions/question-014.md

 ---
 question: "This code will launch 6 different jobs in parallel using the matrix strategy.
-Can You use the matrix strategy to parallelize entire workflows?"
+Can you use the matrix strategy to parallelize entire workflows?"
 archetype: "questions"
 title: "Question 014"
 draft: false